MahirHamiAbrar/vscode-blur-linux/README.md

 * First install the dependencies.
 * Then install the extension from marketplace.
 * Finally restart the Visual Studio Code window.
+_You are done!
+Enjoy the new look of your Visual Studio Code!